Romney sparks new 2016 competition among Republicans

 Nor have any of the ambitious Republicans formally entered the race yet.
 But more than a dozen candidates are preparing for what is widely seen as a once-in-a-generation opportunity — an open White House and no Republican heir apparent with a claim to the nomination.

-It also sets up a potential primary contest of mainstream Republicans not seen since 2000, when George W. Bush was the favorite in a crowded field that also included John McCain, or 1988, when then-Vice President George H. W. Bush was the heavy favorite in a race that included Bob Dole.
+It also sets up a potential contest of mainstream Republicans not seen since 2000, when George W. Bush was the favorite in a crowded field, or 1988, when then-Vice President George H. W. Bush was the heavy favorite.

 “By and large, they’re all going after the same base (of donors),” said former Missouri Sen. Jim Talent, a senior adviser to Romney’s 2012 campaign and among those he called in recent days to talk about another run.

 “One of the things you have to determine is whether you can raise the money, and I think that’s one of the things he’s calling around about now,” Talent said.
 “I would feel pretty confident about that with him.
 He’s always been pretty good at mobilizing support.”

 A spokeswoman for Jeb Bush welcomed Romney to the race this week, but she suggested the former Massachusetts governor efforts wouldn’t affect Bush’s own plans.

 While some establishment donors predict that Christie will suffer most from the crowded field, his camp suggests Bush and Romney actually cause as much trouble for each other, if not more.

 Christie is making moves that suggest he’s preparing to move forward sooner than expected, including a State of the State speech on Tuesday that sought to define his record at home for voters elsewhere.